GutoFrr/learning-python/README.md

 20 Begginer Python Projects from https://www.youtube.com/watch?v=pdy3nh1tn6I.

 ### Email Sender
 Email sender built with EmailMessage lib and SMTP.

-Sadly, the code is not available in reason to keep my privacy.
+### Word Replacement
+Simple program where you enter a word to replace and a word replacement.